Working Time and Contractual Holiday - the cases and the law in a nutshell

 - The WTR provide that the four weeks minimum holiday entitlement under the Directive must be taken in the holiday year to which the entitlement relates or be lost.

-- However, the additional 1.6 weeks’ statutory holiday leave under the WTR can be carried forward into the next holiday year if a relevant agreement provides for this (Regulation 13A7).
+- The additional 1.6 weeks’ statutory holiday leave under the WTR can be carried forward into the next holiday year if a relevant agreement provides for this (Regulation 13A7).

 Statutory holiday pay